2022-2023 Board of Directors

 Executive Vice President: Sam Zehnder

-Sam is currently a Sr. Product Marketing Manager at 84.51° as a member of the Kroger Precision Marketing team.
-Prior to her role on the 84.51 team, Sam has worked in various Marketing and CRM positions across diverse industries at Delta Private Jets, EyeMed Vision Care, OneSight and Fifth Third Bank.
+Sam is currently the Marketing Automation Lead at Kroger Precision Marketing.
+Prior to her role on the KPM team, Sam has worked in various Marketing and CRM positions across diverse industries at Delta Private Jets, EyeMed Vision Care, OneSight and Fifth Third Bank.
 Sam graduated in 2011 with a Bachelor’s degree in Sports Marketing and a minor in Business from Xavier University.
 In 2016, she became a Certified Salesforce Administrator.

 Sam joined the Junior League of Cincinnati in 2017 and has since served as a member of the Online Committee, Chair of the Marketing and Publicity Committee and Vice President of Communications.
 Outside of the league, Sam is very involved with Xavier University where she is a member of Xavier University’s National Alumni Board.
 Sam is originally from Danville, KY but now considers Cincinnati ‘home’ and lives in Northside with her husband Tom.